-Tipping Point North South and the Alliance for Cancer Prevention are partnering on a new campaign designed to increase the level of debate and public awareness concerning one issue – breast cancer and its links to the wider (polluted) environment.
+Tipping Point North South and the Alliance for Cancer Prevention partnered on a new campaign designed to increase the level of debate and public awareness concerning one issue – breast cancer and its links to the wider (polluted) environment.

 October 2015 saw us build on our Open Letter in the Spring, to Breakthrough Breast Cancer (now called Breast Cancer Now) concerning their refusal to accept environmental links to breast cancer, and signed by a number of campaign groups.